Asymptotic behavior of the dimension of the Chow variety: Introduction

 \begin{exmple} Let $X$ be the blow-up of $\mathbb{P}^{3}$ at a closed point.
 Let $E$ denote the exceptional divisor and let $\alpha$ be the class of a line in $E$.
 For any positive integer $m$, every effective cycle of class $m\alpha$ is contained in $E$.
-Thus, the variation coincides with the variation of the line class on $\mathbb{P}^{2}$, showing that that $\var(\alpha)=1$.
-Note however that $\alpha$ is not big. \end{exmple}
+Thus, the variation coincides with the variation of the line class $\ell$ on $\mathbb{P}^{2}$, showing that that $\var(\alpha)=1$. \end{exmple}

+The previous examples are typical: components of $\Chow(X)$ with large dimension tend to parametrize cycles that are as ``degenerate'' as possible.

+To state our main theorem, we will need to recall some notions concerning the positivity of numerical cycle classes.
+Let $N_{k}(X)$ denote the vector space of numerical classes of $k$-cycles on $X$ with $\mathbb{R}$-coefficients.
+The pseudo-effective cone $\Eff_{k}(X) \subset N_{k}(X)$ is defined to be the closure of the cone generated by all effective $k$-cycles.
+Classes that lie in the interior of the cone are known as big classes.

-More generally, the pushforward of a big class on a subvariety $V$ of $X$ will have positive variation.
-Our second main theorem shows that this is essentially the only way to construct classes of positive variation.
-In other words, variation is a measure of positivity along subvarieties.
+Note that, in contrast to the volume, even if $\alpha$ has positive variation it need not be a big class (see Example \ref{p3blowup}).
+In fact, the pushforward of a big class from a subvariety $V$ of $X$ will always have positive variation.
+Our main theorem shows that this is essentially the only way to construct classes of positive variation -- variation is a measure of positivity along subvarieties.